cbayet/PoolSprayer/README.md

 **PoolSprayer** is a basic library to spray the **Windows Kernel Pool**.
 The code currently handles the spraying of **NonPagedPool** (NonPagedPoolNx  for windows >=8 ) and **PagedPool**, but might support other types of pool.

-The method used to spray the NonPagedPool are explained in details in this paper: http://trackwatch.com/windows-kernel-pool-spraying/
+The methods used to spray the pool are explained in details in this paper: http://trackwatch.com/windows-kernel-pool-spraying/

 The method used to spray the PagedPool is a bit different since there is by default severals pools used as PagedPools, making the previous methods obsolete.
-For the PagedPool, when searching for a correct gap, we use the address to retrieves the handles instead of using the handles to retrieve the addresses.
-This method could be applied to NonPagedPool but the current method is faster, so I kept it for the NonPagedPool.

 # How to use